 - For more information, consult the CARL document Altmetrics in Context

-Thankfully, there are simple measures and useful tools for assessing the credibility and quality of both subscription-based and open access journals.
+Fortunately, there are simple measures and practical tools for assessing the credibility and quality of subscription and open access journals.

 While traditional publishing agreements often require that authors grant exclusive rights to the publisher, authors are increasingly negotiating to retain some of their rights when agreeing to publish their work.